Christian Saydee: AFC Bournemouth

-Saydee started his career with English Premier League side Bournemouth.
+Saydee joined the Pro Touch Soccer Academy at age nine, before joining the Reading Academy.
+He joined the AFC Bournemouth academy in 2018, having being released by Reading in the summer of that year.

 In 2020, he was sent on loan to Poole Town in the English seventh division.
 After that, Saydee was sent on loan to English fifth division club Weymouth.
 On 31 July 2021, he debuted for Bournemouth during a 5–0 win over MK Dons, scoring a goal and getting an assist on his debut for the club.
 Saydee made his league debut for the Cherries in the opening fixture of the season; a 2–2 home draw against West Brom.

 Loan to Burton Albion

 On 31 January 2022, Saydee joined EFL League One side Burton Albion on loan for the remainder of the 2021–22 season.

 Loan to Shrewsbury Town

 On 1 September 2022, Saydee joined EFL League One side Shrewsbury Town on loan for the 2022–23 season.
-Saydee scored his first goal for the club, and his first in the EFL, in a 2–1 loss to Port Vale on the 17th September.
+Saydee scored his first goal for the club, and his first in the EFL, in a 2–1 loss to Port Vale on 17 September.
 Saydee's good form in the tail-end of 2022 earned him Shrewsbury Town's player of the month award for December, scoring two goals across a victory against Bolton Wanderers and a loss to Cambridge United.
-He then scored a career-first brace in senior football, netting two goals in a 4-0 victory against former club Burton Albion on the 14th January.
+He then scored a career-first brace in senior football, netting two goals in a 4-0 victory against former club Burton Albion on 14 January.